 The District North Parkway Municipal Management District No. 1 (the "District"), a political subdivision of the State of Texas, located within Collin County.
 The District was originally created by special act of the 86 th legislature of the State of Texas in 2019 as the North Celina Municipal Management District No. 3.
 On June 2, 2021, a Notice of Name Change was filed renaming the District.
 See "THE DISTRICT."
-The Bonds The District is issuing its \$3,105,000 Single Family Defined Area No. 1 Unlimited Tax Road Bonds, Series 2023 (the "Bonds").
-The Bonds are dated December 15, 2023 and mature on September 1 in the years and in the principal amounts set forth on the inside cover page.
+The Bonds The District is issuing its \$3,055,000 Single Family Defined Area No. 1 Unlimited Tax Road Bonds, Series 2023 (the "Bonds").
+The Bonds are dated December 15, 2023 and mature on September 1 in the years 2024 through 2027, both inclusive, and on September 1 in the years 2031, 2035, 2039 and 2053 (the "Term Bonds") and in the principal amounts and paying interest at the rates set forth on the inside cover page hereof.
 Interest accrues from the date of delivery, expected on or about December 29, 2023, at the rates per annum set forth on the inside cover page and is payable on March 1, 2024, and on each September 1 and March 1 thereafter until stated maturity or earlier redemption.
 The Bonds are offered in fully registered form in integral multiples of \$5,000 of principal for any one maturity.
 See "THE BONDS."
-Redemption Provisions Bonds maturing on and after September 1, 2030, are subject to redemption, in whole or from time to time in part, at the option of the District on September 1, 2029, and on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date of redemption.
+Redemption Provisions .Bonds maturing on and after September 1, 2030, are subject to redemption, in whole or from time to time in part, at the option of the District on September 1, 2029, and on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date of redemption.
+The Term Bonds are also subject to mandatory sinking fund redemption as more fully described herein.
 See "THE BONDS-Redemption Provisions."
-Source of Payment Principal of and interest on the Bonds are payable from the proceeds of a continuing direct annual ad valorem tax, levied upon all taxable property within the Single Family Defined Area (defined herein) without legal limitation as to rate or amount.
+Source of Payment .Principal of and interest on the Bonds are payable from the proceeds of a continuing direct annual ad valorem tax, levied upon all taxable property within the Single Family Defined Area (defined herein) without legal limitation as to rate or amount.
 The Bonds are not secured by the proceeds of ad valorem taxes levied by the District upon taxable property that is located within the District but not within the Single Family Defined Area.
 The Bonds are obligations of the District and are not obligations of the State of Texas; Collin County, Texas (the "County"); the City of Celina, Texas (the "City"); or any other political subdivision or entity other than the District.
 See "THE BONDS- Source of Payment."
 Payment Record The Bonds constitute the first series of unlimited tax bonds issued by the District for the purpose of acquiring or constructing a Single Family Defined Area Road System (the "Single Family Defined Area Road System") to serve the Single Family Defined Area (the "Single Family Defined Area").
-Authority for Issuance The Bonds are issued pursuant to (i) Article III, Section 52 of the Texas Constitution; the general laws of the State of Texas, particularly Chapters 49 and 54 of the Texas Water Code, as amended, and Chapter 375, Texas Local Government Code, as amended; and Chapter 3986, Texas Special District Local Laws Code (the "District Legislation"); (ii) an order authorizing the issuance of the Bonds (the "Bond Order") to be adopted by the Board of Directors of the District on the date of the sale of the Bonds; and (iii) an election held within the Single Family Defined Area on May 6, 2023.
-Outstanding Bonds The Bonds represent the District's first issuance of unlimited tax bonds that are secured by the proceeds of taxes levied upon taxable property located only within Single Family Defined Area No. 1.
+Authority for Issuance The Bonds are issued pursuant to (i) Article III, Section 52 of the Texas Constitution; the general laws of the State of Texas, particularly Chapters 49 and 54 of the Texas Water Code, as amended, and Chapter 375, Texas Local Government Code, as amended; and Chapter 3986, Texas Special District Local Laws Code (the "District Legislation"); (ii) an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District on the date of the sale of the Bonds; and (iii) an election held within the Single Family Defined Area on May 6, 2023.